This Little Girl of Mine

 "This Little Girl of Mine" is a rhythm and blues single written and released as a single by Ray Charles in 1955 on the Atlantic label.

 "This Little Girl of Mine" played off "This Little Light of Mine", much like the previous "I Got a Woman" and the later "Hallelujah I Love Her So" played off other classic gospel hymns.
-And much like those songs, replaced sacred lyrics with secular blues lyrics with doo-wop call and response harmonies.
+Much like those songs, it replaced sacred lyrics with secular blues lyrics, featuring doo-wop call and response harmonies.

 The song was the B-side to Charles' number-one R&B single, "A Fool for You", and was a charted hit on its own, peaking at number nine on the chart.

 The tune was re-made to top 40 pop status in 1958 by The Everly Brothers.
 It should not be confused with the 1981 Gary U.S. Bonds hit "This Little Girl."